gheja/dcf77-decoder/README.md

 ## Scripts

-build.sh: build the C code and program the AVR.
+[[build.sh]]: build the C code and program the AVR.

-build_loop.sh: build and program the AVR if programmer is connected, start terminal if serial converter connected, repeat.
+[[build_loop.sh]]: build and program the AVR if programmer is connected, start terminal if serial converter connected, repeat.

 ## Samples

-Check samples.txt for captured and decoded DCF77 packets.
+Check [[samples.txt]] for captured and decoded DCF77 packets.

 ## Debug mode